She’s the Queen of Rock ‘n’ Roll. An unwanted child. A believer in the power of love. A longtime Buddhist. Andrea Miller talks to Tina Turner.

 When I practiced the Lord’s Prayer I simply went down on my knees, so you can pray anywhere, but there are psychological benefits when you have a shrine in a quiet place in your house where it is comfortable to sit.
 You can cry your heart out there and it is private.
 The fact is that you have to have your quiet place in your house, your Buddha shrine.
 It is not private at church where you have to listen to the priest.
 At your place, you are focusing on something your person and your mind needs.

-Why do you consider it important to have an album that combines Buddhist and Christian prayers?
+Why do you consider it important to have a CD that combines Buddhist and Christian prayers?

 How did you get involved with Beyond?